ManovJain/PokeNotion/README.md

-# PokeNotion!
+# PokéNotion!

 I used this project to learn about the Notion API.
-I also used the PokeAPI (https://pokeapi.co/).
+I also used the PokéAPI (https://pokeapi.co/).

 This code was originally written by Thomas Frank.
 Their tutorial video can be found here: https://youtu.be/ec5m6t77eYM